TG Therapeutics Inc. (TGTX) Shares Plummet Below 1-Year High

-The stock price of TG Therapeutics Inc. (NASDAQ: TGTX) has plunged by -6.80 when compared to previous closing price of 27.20, but the company has seen a -11.30% decline in its stock price over the last five trading sessions.
+The stock of TG Therapeutics Inc. (NASDAQ: TGTX) has decreased by -2.67 when compared to last closing price of 26.56.Despite this, the company has seen a loss of -4.96% in its stock price over the last five trading days.

 Is It Worth Investing in TG Therapeutics Inc. (NASDAQ: TGTX) Right Now?